UltraCart/rest_api_v2_sdk_javascript/docs/ChargebackApi.md

 var chargeback = new UltraCartRestApiV2.ChargebackDispute(); // ChargebackDispute | Chargeback to insert

 var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {